danieltomasz/danieltomasz.github.io/content/pages/about.md

 ---
 ## Daniel Borek

-I’m a PhD candidate at Ghent University learning more about the nature of neural oscillations.

 I studied physics within a MISMaP interdisciplinary programme and philosophy at University of Warsaw.
+I came to Belgium to work at Ghent University in a project about spectral parametrization of neural oscillations.

+Currently, I am based in Brussels, Belgium.

+You can find me on [Twitter](https://twitter.com/danielborek), [GitHub](https://github.com/danieltomasz), and [Mastodon](https://scholar.social/@dborek)

-#### An academic and data scientist
+### An academic and data scientist

+In my projects, I'm constantly switching between Python and R.
+I interested in neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.

 Before starting PhD, I worked as a data analyst in the area of health policy, doing data analysis, data visualisation and report automation in R.

+I did traineeship at the European Commission, DG Research and Innovation, where I contributed to monitoring of digital and data-sharing aspects of some EU-funded projects on health research.

 I am passionate about health data and using data visualisation to provide new insights.

-Currently, I am based in Brussels, Belgium.
+### Hobbies

 I ❤️ cinema.